MazeAis/configure-ad/README.md

 ### ✅ Summary

-This project demonstrates the deployment and configuration of **Active Directory Domain Services (AD DS)** in Microsoft Azure.
+This project demonstrates the deployment and configuration of **Active Directory Domain Services** in Microsoft Azure.

 By setting up a Windows Server VM as a **Domain Controller (DC-1)** and connecting a Windows 10 client (Client-1) within the same virtual network, this lab covered: